toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

    | 5 4 2 |
    ---------

-A set of 9 additional :code:`allDifferent` constraints can be defined to finalize our sudoku model definition:
+A set of 9 additional :code:`allDifferent` constraints can be defined to finalize our Sudoku model definition:

 .. code-block:: c++